bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 on the model, we may or may not have access to a posterior distribution (more likely an estimate of it) as well: :math:`q(\bf z| \bf x)`.

-The key idea with latent variable models is that we need to encode the latent variables (or else we won't be able to generate the required distributions for :math:`\bf x`).
+The key idea with these models is that we need to encode the latent variables as well (or else we won't be able to generate the required distributions for :math:`\bf x`).
 Let's take a look at Figure 2 to see how the encoding works.

 .. figure:: /images/bbans_latent_encode.png